How the platform works

 Identity & SSO

 SAML, OIDC, Okta, Azure AD, Google Workspace.
-SCIM provisioning for Fortress.
-SSO required at Fortress tier and for partner programs.
+SCIM provisioning for enterprise engagements.
+SSO required for enterprise and partner programs.

 SIEM & observability